Droidion/opus-classical-fsharp/README.md

 Works on desktop and mobile.
 Fast links to streaming apps tested on macOS, Linux, iOS.

-Stack: F#, Saturn, .NET 6, Postgres, SASS, Docker.
+Stack: F#, Falco, .NET 6, Postgres, SASS, Docker.

 F# is ❤️.